opengisch/QField-docs/documentation/reference/qfieldcloud/architecture.en.md

 Can alternatively be used in place of the `minio` File Storage for storing the files.
 Can optionally be used for storing only attachments on it.

+!!! info
+    The webdav storage is optional, it is not a requirement for the system to work properly.

-Should be replaced by a proper WebDAV storage, e.g. NextCloud.
+If used, the webdav storage service should be replaced by a proper WebDAV server, e.g. NextCloud.

 #### [`db`] App PostgreSQL